 You will be able to do some new units of study in your current course.
 The changes to courses are generally related to completion requirements, rather than all new units of study.

-The Open Learning Environment (OLE) will be a collection of short, modular units of study and learning resources that allow students to acquire foundational concepts in a variety of disciplines.
-The OLE will provide opportunities for all students to learn about diverse topics such as data science, research techniques, entrepreneurial thinking, ethics, team leadership, design thinking, intercultural communication and project management.
+The Open Learning Environment (OLE) is a collection of units of study that allow all students (undergraduate and postgraduate) to develop new skills and extend their knowledge by exploring other fields of study.

+The OLE provides opportunities to learn about diverse topics such as data science, research techniques, entrepreneurial thinking, ethics, team leadership, design thinking, intercultural communication and project management.